seerreenna/seerreenna.github.io/_projects/example-project.md

 ---
 layout: project
-title: "Example Project Title"
+title: "Project Template"
-overview: "Test Overvewu to see i d ti works"
+overview: "The template I will be using for my projects"
 ---

 ## Overview